eddyfadeev/HabitLogger/README.md

 - [x] When the app starts, it should create a new sqlite database file if it does not exist
   - The database should have a table to store habits
   - The database should have a table to store records
-  - These to tables should have a ONE-TO-MANY relationship
+  - These two tables should have a ONE-TO-MANY relationship
 - [x] You should be able to perform CRUD operations on the tables
 - [x] You should handle all possible errors so that the app does not crash
 - [x] The user should be able to interact with the app using a menu